 In addition to STEM OPT reporting requirements listed above you are also required to validate your STEM experience.

-• SEVP requires validation of your STEM OPT employment every 6 months.
-You can validate your STEM OPT employment by submitting the the STEM OPT Validation Report.
+SEVP requires validation of your STEM OPT employment every 6 months.
+You can validate your STEM OPT employment by submitting the the STEM OPT Validation Request in the International Student Platform.

-• In addition to the 6-Month validation, you must also submit a completed “Evaluation of Student Progress” (page 5 of I-983) 12 months and 24 months into the approved 24-month STEM extension period.
+In addition to the 6-Month validation, you must also submit a completed “Evaluation of Student Progress” (page 5 of I-983) 12 months and 24 months into the approved 24-month STEM extension period.
+If an opportunity ends early the student must submit the final evaluation within 10 days following the conclusion of the opportunity.